MobyGamer/total-dos-launcher/readme.rst

  CENTIPED.ZIP
  CHESSMAS.ZIP

-along with a menu program that easily launches them without requiring them to be unzipped beforehand:
+...along with a menu program that easily launches them without requiring them to be unzipped beforehand:

 x